FishingCactus/ShaderShaker/README.md

 Premake is used as project generator.
 To build the project, follow those steps :

-	premake embed # generate a script to embed all scripts in release mode premake vs2010 # or any target you want to use ( gmake, xcode4, ... )
+    cd src/hlsl_parser      # go to HLSL parser directory ./generate_parser.sh    # generate the HLSL parser (use .bat file for Windows systems) premake embed           # generate a script to embed all scripts in release mode premake gmake           # or any target you want to use ( vs2010, xcode4, ... )

 You now have a valid project to build.